-In time to a metronome, light switches in different rooms of a secluded farmhouse were turned on and off to the sequence of a hand-drawn punch card, corresponding to carbon data collected earlier that same day.
+In time to a metronome, light switches in different rooms of a secluded farmhouse were turned on and off to the sequence of a hand-drawn punch card, matching carbon data collected earlier that same day.

 Before Light is a study of carbon levels in a rural forest region in the state of Rio de Janeiro.

-This artwork was the fruit of the residency proposal of the project: Relate, realised collectively as a result of conversations and calculations, compositions, openness and synchronicities between 7 researchers.
+This work took shape alongside the production of the Relate project residency and was realised collectively, as a result of conversations and calculations, compositions, and synchronicities between 7 researchers.

-Resulting in the Best Regular Paper prize at the Digital Futures Conference 2012 in Aberdeen awarded to Jesse Blum, Martin Flintham, Derek McAuley, Rachel Jacobs, Matt Watkins, Rebecca Lee, Robin Shackford, Mark Selby, Silvia Leal and Gabriella Giannachi for the paper Timestreams: Supporting Community Engagement in the Climate Change Debate.
+Results include Best Regular Paper prize at the Digital Futures Conference 2012 in Aberdeen awarded to the group: Jesse Blum, Martin Flintham, Derek McAuley, Rachel Jacobs, Matt Watkins, Rebecca Lee, Robin Shackford, Mark Selby, Silvia Leal and Gabriella Giannachi for the paper Timestreams: Supporting Community Engagement in the Climate Change Debate.